 The burgundy color of radicchio looks beautiful in a salad and even more beautiful when it’s a salad in the middle of winter.
 There are also endless ways to cook it, and if you search for it on social media you will see how many people are inspired by using its color in dishes.
 It has a slightly bitter flavor, which like arugula some love and some hate, but if you have never had it it is totally worth a grow and a taste.

 Minimum temperature: 27°F (-3°C)

-Hopefully you are feeling inspired by the possibilities for crops that can be planted in the fall.
+Hopefully you are feeling inspired by our top 5 vegetables to plant in the fall.
 And of course this is only the beginning, there are lots of options for fun fall vegetables.
 Having even one veggie growing as we enter into winter brings a sense of happiness, hope, and renewal.
 Whether it is something that can be enjoyed in six weeks or won’t be ready until we’re well into spring, the act of continued sowing and growing can brighten up a whole winter.